tttmmmyyyy/fixlang/Document.md

 module Main;
 ```

 In Fix, values, functions, types and traits defined in a source file is collected to a module.
 Each source file has to declare the name of the module it defines by `module {module_name};`.
-The first letter of the module name must be capitalized.

 When Fix program runs, it calls `main` function defined in the `Main` module.

 The usefulness of modules is hard to see in this example.
 They are useful when you construct a program from multiple source files.

+The first letter of the module name must be capitalized.
+Moreover, you can use a sequence of strings with a capital initial separated by periods (e.g. `Main.Model.Impl`) as a module name.
+Though periods in a module name does not have any functionality, this grammar will be useful to express the hierarchy of modules.

 ## Global values